wmjordan/Codist/README.md

 Your vote and feedback on the [Visual Studio Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=wmj.Codist) are also welcomed.

-# Support Codist by Donation
+# Support Codist

 If you like _Codist_, consider [buying me a cup of Chinese tea](https://paypal.me/wmzuo/19.99).

-You can donate any amount of money as you like.
 The recommended amount of donation is `$19.99`.
+However, you can [donate any amount of money as you like](https://paypal.me/wmzuo).

-6 donations have been received so far :)
+7 donations have been received so far :)

 Well, you have already reached here.
 Why not give Codist a ★★★★★ rating on the [Visual Studio Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=wmj.Codist)?